Photo – Cerro del Hierro (Author: Arturo Menor)

-This sparsely populated area has two lakes and rolling hills with winding country lanes.
+- This sparsely populated area has two large man made lakes and rolling hills with winding country lanes.

-The Huesna river, which holds both common and rainbow trout, has a waterfall that’s been declared a National Heritage site.
+- The Huesna river, which holds both common and rainbow trout, has a waterfall that has been declared a National Heritage site.
 It is near the source of the river (nacimiento del Río Huesna) close to the village of San Nicolás del Puerto.

 Find a hotel in the Sierra Norte de Sevilla